GoogleCloudPlatform/training-data-analyst/courses/machine_learning/asl/open_project/time_series_anomaly_detection/tf_pca/README.md

 We first instantiate our custom estimator with the evaluation_mode hyperparameter set to "reconstruction".
 This is then sent to train_and_evaluate where two different subgraphs are run for training and evaluation.

 ##### mode == TRAIN
-During training we will train the encoder-decoder weight parameters.
+During training we will train the PCA parameters over batches of data.
 Our features will be the input time series data and since it is an autoencoder our labels will be our inputs.
-Our predictions will be the reconstructed inputs that we aim, through gradient descent, to be as close to the inputs as possible using a mean squared error loss.
+Our predictions will be the reconstructed inputs that we aim, to be as close to the inputs as possible using a mean squared error loss.
 This trains on the normal sequence training dataset.

 ##### mode == EVAL
 During evaluation, we will calculate the RMSE and MAE of the reconstruction error.
 This evaluates on the normal sequence validation dataset and has an early stopping hook.